mCodex/react-native-sensitive-info/README.md

 - User authenticates with biometric or device credential
 - On success: Key is unlocked, value is decrypted
 - On failure/cancellation: Access denied, exception thrown

+> [!NOTE]
+> On Android 7-9 the library displays its own dialog before touching the keystore.
+On Android 10+ the OS handles the biometric/device credential UI directly.

 **Protection against**:
 - ✅ Screen reading (encryption)